-- [8] Ordinarily, the Board makes a decision having held a hearing.3 The Board may, however, depart from its normal procedures if it considers doing so would achieve the purposes of the Act, and it is not contrary to the interests of natural justice to do so.4 - [9] In this instance, the Board has decided that a formal hearing is not necessary.
+- [5] The Board's jurisdiction is that of an inquiry.
+Matters are not prosecuted before the Board.
+Rather, it is for the Board to carry out any further investigation that it considers necessary prior to it making a decision. - [6] Ordinarily, the Board makes a decision having held a hearing.
+The Board may, however, depart from its normal procedures if it considers doing so would achieve the purposes of the Act, and it is not contrary to the interests of natural justice to do so. - [7] In this instance, the Board has decided that a formal hearing is not necessary.
 The Board considers that there is sufficient evidence before it to allow it to make a decision on the papers.
 There may, however, be further evidence in relation to the matter that the Board was not aware of.
 To that end, this decision is a draft Board decision.
 The Respondent will be provided with an opportunity to comment on the draft findings and to present further evidence prior to the Board making a final decision.
 If the Respondent requests an in-person hearing, or the Board directs that one is required, this decision will be set aside, and a hearing will be scheduled.